deepakumarvu/notification-service/docs/DATABASE.md

 **Access Patterns:**
 - Get schedule by ID: Query by `scheduleId`
-- Get user's schedules: Query GSI1 by `userId`
+- Get user's schedules: Query UserIndex by `userId`
-- Get active schedules for processing: Query GSI2 by `status = "active"`
+- List all schedules: Scan (admin only, with pagination)
-- Get schedules by next run time: Query LSI1
+- Get active schedules: Scan with filter by `status = "active"`

 ### 5. System Configuration Table